President: Mark Nelson

 Beginner

+TRIP CANCELLED DUE TO RECENT RAIN AND HIGH WATER CONDITIONS.
 This is a 13 mile run through beautiful bluff country and hardwood forests.
 Depending on water level this river can range from Intermediate in high water or beginner at medium or lower water levels.
 Shortly after launching the Little Cannon River joins the main branch making a significant Class I rapids which can have whirlpools that tip paddlers.
 In places, you will have to determine the best branch of the river to take, the outside curve usually has the most water and possibly rapids, but may require quick maneuvering to avoid down trees and branches.
 There will be rocks and gravel bars to avoid in low water.
 The ability to read the river is helpful.
 There is a $5 landing fee to use the landing at the Welch Canoe and Kayak Outfitters.

 FMI and trip packet contact the trip coordinator: MARILYNN TORKELSON